-II.F.
 PERIOD OF PERFORMANCE

-It is expected that awards will be fully funded in fiscal year 2025 for a project period of up to two years at a funding level appropriate for the proposed scope.
-Release of continuation funding (funding for the second budget period) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.
+DOE anticipates making awards with a project period of two (2) years.

+Continuation funding (funding for the second and subsequent budget periods) is contingent on: (1) availability of funds appropriated by Congress and future year budget authority; (2) progress towards meeting the objectives of the approved application; (3) submission of required reports; and (4) compliance with the terms and conditions of the award.